 Greg Jackson is a community organizer, communications specialist, campaign strategist and experienced issue advocate in Washington, D.C.

-Greg currently leads the Community Engagement and Communications for the Washington, D.C.’s Office of Neighborhood Safety & Engagement.
+Greg currently leads CJAF’s national advocacy efforts.
+He comes from the Washington D.C.’s Office of Neighborhood Safety & Engagement.
 In this capacity, Greg oversees community events, outreach activities, policy development, violence reducing programs and direct engagement of residents most at risk to gun violence in Washington, D.C.

 Prior this role, Greg served as the Director of Communications for the DC Department of Parks & Recreation, where he led the Mayor’s #FITDC initiative to ignite a movement of fitness and wellness across the District.